matwilso/matwilso.github.io/_posts/learned-sims.md

 **Rendering.** On the flip side of grounding is rich rendering and visualizing of different predictions.
 You could visualize the effects of different objects in the scene, the uncertainty your model has, and how your robot will behave.

-**Differentiability.** Currently, the environment is a giant stop_gradient in the middle of your reinforcement learning computational graph.
+**Differentiability.** Currently, the environment is a giant `stop_gradient` in the middle of your reinforcement learning computational graph.
 Every other part of the system is learned and differentiable.
-If you can patch this stop_gradient, it seems there is great opportunity for cleaner and more free design decisions.
+If you can patch this `stop_gradient`, it seems there is great opportunity for cleaner and more free design decisions.
 It may enable more straightforward application of ideas from generative modeling.
 (Technically this is available today in certain differentiable simulators being developed, but those are external software (not in your PyTorch graph), and they are ceiling-ed by human engineering.)